 Our medical school is located in the historic South End of Boston and shares a campus with Boston Medical Center Hospital, the School of Public Health, the Henry M. Goldman School of Dental Medicine, the Solomon Carter Fuller Mental Health Center, and the Boston Public Health Commission.
-This campus hosts approximately 600 medical students, along with a similar number of graduate students actively engaged in the study of medicine and the biomedical sciences.
-In addition to the 4-year MD program, we have a number of dual degree options and students may earn a combined MD-PhD, MD-MPH, or MD-MBA.
+This campus hosts approximately 600 medical students, along with a similar number of graduate students.
+This includes a cohort of Masters in Medical Science (MAMS) students who are completing additional coursework as they plan to apply to medical school.
+In addition to the 4-year MD program, we have a number of dual degree options and students may earn a combined MD-PhD, MD-MPH, MD-MBA or MD-JD.

 Boston University School of Medicine began its history as the New England Female Medical College, which opened in 1848 as the first institution in the world to offer medical education to women.
 In 1873, the college merged with Boston University, becoming the first coeducational medical school.
 Throughout our history we have maintained a strong commitment to the study and practice of medicine in the context of a mission of service to society.
 In addition, BUSM is home to one of the largest and most rapidly growing research programs of U.S. medical schools.
 There are over 600 funded research programs and more than 1,000 active clinical trials, providing an exceptional environment for students interested in basic science, clinical investigation, or public health and health services oriented research.
 Students may also participate in international health programs and a variety of professional and social service activities.